astronomer/astro-docs/enterprise/next/01_get-started/01_quickstart.md

 ## Step 10: Access Metrics

-Once you've turned on the `example-dag` in the Airflow UI, go to the **Metrics** tab in the Astronomer UI to see the Grafana metrics for your Deployment in real time.
-For a full breakdown of the Grafana dashboard, read [Metrics in Astronomer Enterprise](https://www.astronomer.io/docs/enterprise/stable/monitor/grafana-metrics).
+Once you've turned on the `example-dag` in the Airflow UI, go to the **Metrics** tab in the Astronomer UI to see metrics for your Deployment in real time.

 The **Metrics** tab only shows metrics for a given Deployment.
 If you are the first user to authenticate to Astronomer, you'll additionally have access to administrative views of Grafana and Kibana via the dropdown menu in the Astronomer UI:

 ![Admin](https://assets2.astronomer.io/main/docs/enterprise_quickstart/admin_panel.png)

 These views show logs and metrics across all Deployments running on your Astronomer platform.
-To learn more about using Kibana, read [Logging in Astronomer Enterprise](/docs/enterprise/stable/monitor/kibana-logging/)
+To learn more about using Grafana, read [Metrics in Astronomer Enterprise](https://www.astronomer.io/docs/enterprise/stable/monitor/grafana-metrics).
+To learn more about using Kibana, read [Logging in Astronomer Enterprise](/docs/enterprise/stable/monitor/kibana-logging/).

 ## What's Next?